The Torrance Family

 - Adaptation Name Change: Not to her, but rather her room number, in the novel it's 217 while in the film makes it 237.
 Supposedly, this was because the Timberline Lodge which provided the Overlook's exterior, didn't want to frighten guests away from room 217 or the hotel at all and instead set it with a non-existent room 237.
 Funny enough though, because of the movie's popularity, "room 237" actually became the most requested room at the Lodge.

-- Dirty Old Woman: In the novel, she was well into her 50's, yet had an 18-year old lover.
+- Dirty Old Woman: In the novel, she was roughly 60 years old, yet had an affair with a 17-year old boy.

-- Driven to Suicide: Killed herself after her young lover finally gets sick of her and abandons her.
+- Driven to Suicide: Killed herself after her underage lover finally gets sick of her and abandons her.